Apply For A Piano! Logo

 • Financial Information Self-Disclosure

 This section asks the applicant to disclose their current financial status.
-While we will not ask you to upload tax returns, we reserve the right to ask for additional documentation when evaluating the application.
+While we will not ask you to upload any documentation with this application, we reserve the right to ask for additional documentation when evaluating the application.

 Piano Bank Scholars Program